-One of the easiest ways to save time and space is with your diaper table: Skip the actual unit, and instead place a changing pad and all your gear on top of a dresser.
-By the time baby is approaching a year, it often becomes safer and easier to change her on the floor or a low bed anyway.
-(Babies of that age are quite wriggly, and don’t like being placed on their backs.)
-Here’s how to set up your station:
+Tip: One of the easiest ways to save space, time and money is to skip the actual changing unit and place a changing pad and all your gear on top of a dresser instead.
+By the time baby is approaching 1 year, it often becomes safer and easier to change him or her on the floor or a low bed anyway.
+(Babies of that age are quite wriggly and don’t like being placed on their backs.)

 If you opt not to use a changing table unit, make sure the dresser you put it on is sturdy and bottom-heavy.
 If the table wobbles at all, it isn’t stable enough for baby.

-Put everything you need within your own arm’s reach, but out of baby’s.
-The best place for gear is on the opposite side of the table from his head.
+Put everything you need within your own arm’s reach but out of baby’s.
+The best place for gear is on the opposite side of the table from baby’s head.

 Changing pad covers